stealthfox98/supervised_learning/job_salaries_prediction/README.md

-# Job salary prediction: model creation and basic deployment
+# Job salary prediction model and basic deployment

 In this project not only will we create a prediction model from previously-cleaned input, but also work in creating and API for it (through FastAPI framework) and deploying it using Docker.